 Set on the rugged North Cornwall coast, Tintagel Castle is one of the most spectacular historic sites in Britain.
 But the path visitors take to the castle is challenging, with over a hundred steps winding towards the cliff-top ruins.

-Keep up-to-date with the project, find out how you can get involved and learn about the bridge's winning design.
+Keep up-to-date with the project and find out about the Tintagel Bridge's winning design.